Anisotropic intrinsic spin relaxation in graphene due to flexural distortions: Spin relaxation

-In principle, the spatial derivative in the electron-phonon coupling elements of Eq. (\ref{Vkk}) should translate into a linear scaling of the matrix elements $M_{\Uparrow,\Downarrow}$ with exchanged momentum $q$.
-This result, however, only holds at the Dirac points, i.e. for $k=0$.
-From our numerics, we find instead that in the relevant case of small but finite $k$ the matrix elements evaluated on the energy-conserving surface satisfy the non-trivial result:
+We see that only long-wavelength fluctuations with $q\le 2k$ contribute to the spin relaxation.
+From our numerics, we find that in the relevant case of small $k$ and $q\to 0$, the matrix elements evaluated on the energy-conserving surface (i.e. on shell, where $q/2k=-\cos \theta$) satisfy: